The Respiratory Care Program does not require observational hours.

 Graduates of the Respiratory Care program will:

-- Show the ability to interpret, comprehend, apply and evaluate patient data and clinical information relative to their role as an advanced level respiratory therapist.
+- Show the ability to interpret, comprehend, apply and evaluate patient data and clinical information relative to their role as a registered respiratory therapist (RRT).

-- Demonstrate proficiency in all mechanical and physical skills necessary to fulfill their role as an advanced level respiratory therapist.
+- Demonstrate proficiency in all mechanical and physical skills necessary to fulfill their role as a registered respiratory therapist (RRT).

-- Demonstrate behaviors and attitudes consistent with professional and employer expectations for an advanced level respiratory therapist.
+- Demonstrate behaviors and attitudes consistent with professional and employer expectations for a registered respiratory therapist (RRT).

 Most therapists work in hospitals which are staffed 24-hours a day.
 There are other opportunities in nursing homes, home health companies, physician’s offices and in sales of medical equipment.
 Some respiratory therapists may also specialize in education, neonatal care (newborn babies) or management.